 - Participant table.

 - An overview table of the participant IDs, names, whether they have handed in etc.

 - The participants' score according to the assessors editing.

 - The participants' currently calculated mark according to their score and the mark converter.

 - The mark given to the participant.
 If you have manually assigned or edited the mark (Student name > set assessment) these will also show up here.
 This means that "assessment from distribution" and "assessment" do not have to be the same.

-- Save the current mark converter (for next time you open the menu) or set the assessment of participant according to the point-based assessment distribution for all participants.
+- Save the distribution settings made in the mark converter (for next time you open "Convert points to assessments") or set the final assessment of all participants according to the distribution settings made in the mark converter.

 Now the only thing needed is to register (submit) the assessments as usual.